psevestre/openid-fapi/Financial_API_WD_001.md

 1. shall log the value of `x-fapi-interaction-id` in the log entry.

-    **NOTE**: While this document does not specify the exact method to find out the user associated with the access token and the granted scope, the protected resource can use OAuth Token Introspection [RFC7662].
+    **NOTE**: While this document does not specify the exact method to find out the entity associated with the access token and the granted scope, the protected resource can use OAuth Token Introspection [RFC7662].

     Further, it